I live in the most interesting block of neighborhood I’ve ever personally experienced.

 I hope that Dr. Fauci’s quiet yet resolute call to remedy these inequalities makes an impact, much in the way his willingness to challenge his own biases during the early years of the HIV/AIDS epidemic (and willingness to buck the status quo that said it wasn’t a worthwhile focus because it was a gay men’s disease) made an enormous difference for the healthcare received by those living with – well, at that time, rapidly dying from – that virus.

-In the meantime, awareness matters – awareness within black and low-income communities, sure, and also among those of us who have more – more privilege, more income, more access.
+In the meantime, awareness matters – awareness within low-income communities, sure, and also among those of us who have more – more privilege, more income, more access.